CleverCloud/kawa/README.md

 ```

 > note: this is the only instance of copying data in this module and is necessary to not run out of
-> memory unless we change the data structure of `HtxBuffer` (with a real ring buffer for example).
+> memory unless we change the data structure of `Buffer` (with a real ring buffer for example).
 > Nevertheless this should be negligeable with most shifts copying 0 or very few bytes.

 As a result, the remaining `Store::Slices` in the out vector reference data that has been moved.